DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: DiscoSG-DS: Discourse-Level Scene Graph Dataset

 \subsection{Manual Annotation Pipeline}

 To construct high-quality ground truth data for \DiscoSG{}, we manually annotated 400 descriptions randomly selected from the pool of 40,000, using a human-in-the-loop active learning framework.

-\paragraph{Annotator Setup and Annotation Principles.} We employed two expert annotators: a postdoctoral researcher with over three years of relevant task experience and a trained postgraduate student in computer science.
+\paragraph{Annotator Setup and Annotation Principles.} Annotation was conducted by two expert annotators: a senior researcher with over three years of relevant task experience and a trained postgraduate student in computer science.
 To calibrate the postgraduate annotator, we conducted a phased training process in which the student annotated 40 examples across four batches under the postdoc’s supervision.
 By the final batch, the annotators had achieved 90\% inter-annotator agreement.

 Text descriptions were first annotated using the FACTUAL-MR intermediate representation~\cite{li2023factual}, which reduces annotation ambiguity and enforces a standardised structure, and were then converted into formal scene graphs.
 The annotation focused on resolving cross-sentence coreference, correcting quantifier inconsistencies, capturing missing long-range relational dependencies, and identifying overlooked implicit relations and semantic contradictions.
 To ensure the resulting scene graphs accurately reflected the visual content, the protocol also required annotators to correct factual inconsistencies or hallucinations found in the source descriptions ($\vx$) by verifying against the corresponding images.
 Detailed annotation guidelines are provided in~\Cref{app:guidelines}.